-Across 15 sites, in South Africa, Uganda, and Zimbabwe, 5029 women participated, randomly assigned into groups that took used a vaginal gel containing antiretroviral medicine or daily oral doses of anti-HIV medicines intended to prevent acquiring HIV: The antiretroviral tenofovir, daily oral doses of combined tenofovir and another drug, emtricitabine, and placebos.
+Across 15 sites, in South Africa, Uganda, and Zimbabwe, 5029 women participated, randomly assigned into groups that used a vaginal gel containing antiretroviral medicine or took daily oral doses of anti-HIV medicines intended to prevent acquiring HIV: These included antiretroviral tenofovir, daily oral doses of combined tenofovir with another drug, emtricitabine, and placebos.
 More than 90 percent of them stayed with the trial to the end, which was from two to three years later.
 They came back for monthly visits for face-to-face counseling on the need to adhere to treatment, they brought back their empty pill bottles and containers, to show they were using the product to which they had been assigned, and they reported, again, at rates of about 90 percent, that they were doing what they said they would do.
 They returned for safety monitoring every three months as well, and for pelvic exams every six months.

 “The retention was excellent,” researcher Jeanne Marrazzo told those attending an HIV prevention session Monday morning on the first full day of the 20th annual Conference on Retroviruses and Opportunistic Infections.